 Which option is the best for me: a homestay or on-site housing?

 When deciding which type of accommodation will be best for you, consider your goals for the program: language acquisition, cultural immersion, etc. We suggest you discuss the options with your family, previous participants, and the program advisor.
 Make an appointment with the advisor.

 Can my food allergy (or dietary restriction) be accommodated at the Villa?

-Do you have a questions that we haven't answer?
+Do you have questions that we haven't answered?
 Then send us an email at firstname.lastname@example.org.